Welcome to High School Transformation

 For transformation to be meaningful, equitable, and impactful, high schools will need to activate their full community in service of transformation and elevate the voice of students at every step.

-- Ensuring that students are at the center of transformation
+• Keeping students at the center

 A District’s Role in Transformation

-- Setting the stage for transformation
+• Setting the stage for transformation

-This often involves practice change such as modeling new behaviors.
-For example, the district might invite schools to become more innovative by celebrating risk taking. - Supporting schools in their transformation
+This often involves changing practice by modeling new behaviors.
+For example, the district might invite schools to become more innovative by celebrating risk taking.

 This often involves building a close, trusting relationship with school transformation teams.
-For example, the district might provide ongoing coaching for teams as they go along their transformation journey. - Clearing existing barriers
+For example, the district might provide ongoing coaching for teams as they go along their transformation journey.

 This often involves changing district-level policies.
-For example, a district might shift a policy around seat time to give schools more flexibility in scheduling. - Sustaining ongoing transformation
+For example, a district might shift a policy around seat time to give schools more flexibility in scheduling.

 This often involves building the organizational capacity for change.
 For example, a district might establish a design lab to lead transformation efforts.

-The District’s Design Journey
+The XQ Design Journey

 The XQ design journey follows a well-defined but flexible series of steps customized to meet local needs.
 The design journey comprises four key phases: Initiate, Activate, Design, and Implement.